 I am like you, a unique impression of the soul.
 I can think and we have our own language which you can not understand.
 We become extinct because of you, our narrowest relative.
 Our living space get destroyed and we get killed.
 We suffer.

 Africa is the home of our closest relations.
 Unfortunately the days of the big apes are counted.
 The human species is in war with nature and don’t let any chances for the big great apes to survive.

-The western equatorial African rainforest is the home to two subspecies of great ape, the central chimpanzee and the western lowland gorilla.
+The western equatorial African rain forest is the home to two subspecies of great ape, the central chimpanzee and the western lowland gorilla.
 There are two species of gorillas found in the Congo Basin, the eastern gorilla divided into the eastern lowland gorilla and the mountain gorilla.
 The western gorillas are divided into the western lowland gorillas and the cross river gorillas.
 The cross river gorillas live in the mountainous regions of Cameroon and Nigeria.
-This is a forested and generally inaccesible area.
-There are about 10 subpopulations of cross river gorillas in this area, with an optimistic population estimate of not more than 300, although they may be as few as 150 gorillas left.
+This is a forested and generally inaccessible area.
+There are about 10 sub populations of cross river gorillas in this area, with an optimistic population estimate of not more than 300, although they may be as few as 150 gorillas left.
 The cross river gorillas have declined critically and is the most endangered ape in the world.